-In addition to the wheels themselves, we also supply a huge range of steering system components, across all Beetle models: For standard Beetles we stock the complete Beetle steering column (later models only), as well as horn contact rings, clamps bolts and packing.
-We also supply a full range of tie rod assembly components, including the steering damper and tie rods themselves… And not forgetting the Beetle steering box, which we sell as complete units, along with all necessary flanges, couplings and clamps.
-For 1302 and 1303 models, we supply parts for both early and late assemblies, including the steering box (pre 1974) and Beetle steering rack (1974 onwards).
+In addition to the Volkswagen Beetle steering wheels themselves, we also supply a huge range of steering system components that fit across all Beetle models.
+For standard late model Beetles we stock the complete air cooled Beetle steering column, as well as horn contact rings, clamps, bolts, bushes, bearings, Beetle steering couplers and indicator cancelling rings.
+We also hold a full range of VW Beetle tie rod assembly components, including all the different Volkswagen Beetle tie rods (there are a surprising number of variations!), Beetle steering dampers and the classic air-cooled Beetle steering box, along with all necessary flanges, couplings and clamps.

 This swallowed up a sizeable portion of VW’s development budget and led to the Beetle being one of the longest running production vehicles of all time.